geraldbrakoh/TinDog-Start-master/README.md

 # TinDog-Start-master
- A static website for an app known as TinDog
+ A static responsive website for an app known as TinDog

  Link: https://geraldbrakoh.github.io/TinDog-Start-master/